 mvn -Prun-its install

 If you already have Maven installed, it can be faster to build a new version with Maven, rather than a clean bootstrap.

-The assemblies will be created in apache-maven/target for Maven 2.0.x or maven-distribution for Maven 2.1, and can be unzipped to the location where you'd like Maven installed.
+The assemblies will be created in maven-distribution, and can be unzipped to the location where you'd like Maven installed.

 If you do not have Maven installed, you can use Apache Ant to build Maven.

-Once you have checked out the code, change into the maven-3 or maven-2.2.x directory that was created.
+Once you have checked out the code, change into the directory that was created.

 Set the M2_HOME environment variable to the location that should contain Maven.
-This directory must be named after the Maven version you want to build and install, for example /usr/local/maven-2.2-SNAPSHOT.
+This directory must be named after the Maven version you want to build and install, for example /usr/local/maven-3.2.x-SNAPSHOT.

 From this, run the ant command: